Parsl/parslguts/blocks.rst

 This strategy only makes use of the ``init_blocks`` configuration parameter.
 At the start of a workflow, it starts the specified number of blocks.
 After that it does not try to start any more blocks.

-TODO: is there a bug here that a workflow will then hang if all its blocks run out? (because the workflow will wait for more blocks to appear?)
+:.. todo:: write this as a wart: is there a bug here that a workflow will then hang if all its blocks run out? (because the workflow will wait for more blocks to appear?)

 The ``simple`` strategy
 -----------------------